Charles Church

 Keeping well-connected

 You’ve got the best of both worlds when it comes to shopping.
-There are lots of independent shops, cafés and boutiques to explore in the old heart of the city.
-In the city centre, the Waterside Shopping Centre and Cornhill Quarter offer high street brands, and there are also retail parks and superstores.
-Whether your shopping trip is for necessities or treats, Lincoln has got it covered.
+Lots of independent shops, cafés and boutiques to explore in the old heart of the city, central shopping centres such as the Waterside and the Cornhill Quarter, retail parks and superstores.

 Going to school

 With a combination of state and private education, there’s a good range of options for students.
 The Priory Academy, Witham Priory Academy and the Priory Lincoln Academy are part of the Federation of Academies Trust.
 Lincoln Castle Academy is in partnership with the Healing Multi Academy Trust.
-Lincoln is also home to two universities, Lincoln University and Bishop Grosseteste University.

 Time out

-This is very much a city of culture and there are plenty of concerts, plays and exhibitions to enjoy.
-For children, the Fun Farm Lincoln Family Entertainment Centre and Playzone Lincoln are a great resource for a rainy day.
-There are two leisure centres; Yarborough Leisure Centre and Deans Sport & Leisure, along with a range of walks and cycle routes.
-For the great outdoors, you’re not far from the Lincolnshire Wolds Area of Outstanding Natural Beauty and the seaside towns and villages of the east coast.
+Lincoln is very much a city of culture and there are plenty of concerts, shows at the theatre and exhibitions to enjoy.
+For the younger members of the family, the Fun Farm Lincoln Family Entertainment Centre and Playzone Lincoln are a great resource for a rainy day.
+There are two leisure centres; Yarborough Leisure Centre and Deans Sport & Leisure.